January 11, 2022

 Throughout time, in the subcontinent of India, the mace as a weapon took an official new role.
 It became a medium used for fitness and sport-specific exercises…Clearly, people realized swinging around a long-handled, heavy-ended object was beneficial for functional strength, beyond just swinging the same object of a different weight to kill or bludgeon and demobilize…

-Note: The mace in India is called a “Gada” and it is not made from steel.
+Note: The maces of India are called “Gadas” and are not made from steel.
 They are typically made using a long thin bamboo stick and concrete (or stone).
 The steel mace is a modern rendition, but the functionality is the same.

 Now, we aren’t sure who invented the Mace 360 and 10 to 2 back over 100 years ago, but whoever did, they created an exceptionally effective exercise.
 The use of mace 360s and 10 to 2s for wrestlers is ingenious, and as we explain the benefits in a moment, you will discern why…And take note, it’s not just wrestlers who will benefit.
-Mace 360s and 10 to 2s are useful for anyone who wants to achieve true fitness.
+Mace 360s and 10 to 2s are useful for anyone who wants to improve their fitness performance.

 Although there are many exercises you can do with the mace (thanks to western fitness specialist understanding the versatility of this incredible training tool), the Pelwhani wrestlers use the “Gada” solely for 360s and 10 to 2s.
 Even many trainers in the west only use the mace for 360s and 10 to 2s.
 As this is the traditional exercise for this tool, and definitely the most effective use of the mace, bar none.

 So, we are now going to explain the benefits and then we will finish by discussing the specific muscles worked and some tips for performing the 360 and 10 to 2 to maximum effect…